HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/configuring-mcp.md

 1. DX CF236 or later is installed.
 2. IQ is enabled in your DX environment.
 3. The IQ chart release is deployed successfully.
-4. Networking rules permit communication between DX, IQ integrator, and MCP server services.
+4. Networking rules permit communication between DX, IQ integrator, and MCP Server services.

 ## Verifying service-level expectations